SchaafLaura/TLMlang_2_specification/README.md

 }
 ```
 * overwrite old code somehow, because using `S` can only write in its stead, not overwrite other things (positional write? write block?)
+* "cursor modes": read, write, execute?
+* strings/lambdas on the stack
+* pointers
+* self-modification
+* instead of registers, have "bags", retrieving an item from a bag returns a random item
+* each point in TLM2 tracks how it was changed over time-allowing to time travel back and forth
 * more cool things